-Christmas bar cookies are baked from scratch cookie dough with holiday sprinkles mixed in, along with festive chocolate M&M candies making them delicious treats that everyone enjoys!
+Christmas bar cookies are a baked from scratch cookie treat that everyone enjoys!
+Holiday sprinkles and festive M&M candies are added to a traditional chocolate chip cookie dough for these holiday cookie bars.
 They are fun to make and are ready in 30 minutes.
 All you need is the Christmas music cranked up to set the mood!

-Christmas cookies are a staple around here as soon as December hits!
-We love getting together and having a party where we let the kids cut out and decorate sugar cookies.
+Christmas cookies are a staple around here as soon as the holiday season hits!
+We love getting together and having a party where we let the kids decorate cut-out sugar cookies.
 But there are a few times where I don’t really feel like making actual cookies, so cookie bars come in handy!

-As for the other Christmas goodies, our lineup consists of peppermint cookies, Reese copycat Christmas trees, and chocolate coconut bars which could really be baked for any occasion!
-You may even catch up sipping on a Dirty Snowman or a glass of eggnog!
+As for the other Christmas goodies, our lineup consists of candy cane cookies, copycat Reese’s peanut butter Christmas trees, and coconut macaroons which could really be baked for any occasion!
+You may even catch us sipping on a Dirty Snowman or a glass of homemade eggnog!

 Why You’ll Love Christmas Bar Cookies